MovingSymbols/22LR-Caddy/README.md

 ![22LR Caddy](https://github.com/MovingSymbols/22LR-Caddy/blob/2274f9b02d663da1a2aae2f3ee9175ca48a05d36/22LR%20Caddy%20Animation%20Optimized.gif)

 The idea is that one slides the 22LR rounds out of the box (they are in a perforated carrier) then lower the cartridges point-down into the caddy.
 The carrier plate will snap into the top of the caddy, and each 10 round row of cartridges will be raised up to a different level, making it super-duper easy and convenient and sexy and fun to pull cartridges out, even while wearing dorky tac gloves or something.
+Take the highest row first, then the next, and so on.

 Especially convenient for competition shooting, and reloading magazines.

 Didn't use all fifty rounds?
-Just lift it up and out from the retainer clips on the sides, and slide the carrier (still containing the unused rounds) back into the box.
+Just lift the carrier up and out (unhooking it from the retainer clips on the sides) and slide the carrier -- which still contains the unused rounds -- back into the box.

 ## Printing
 Print one each of the body, and the retainer.
-Print the parts in the orientation shown **Very important!**
+Print the parts in the orientation shown. **This is very important.**
+Both parts include roughly 45 degree overhangs, but a printer should be able to handle that fine without needing supports (as long as your printer isn't complete ass, anyway.)

 ![Print directions](https://github.com/MovingSymbols/22LR-Caddy/blob/9670d3e983edbaab7f3df6bf74e97315151d9a97/Print%20like%20this.png)

-Both parts will print with no supports needed (as long as your printer isn't complete ass, anyway) but only when printed in the orientation shown.
+The retainer clip will only be strong in the right places if printed in the orientation shown.
+(Why?
+If you print the retainer clip "standing up" instead of laying down, the layer orientations will make the part very weak in the thin areas.)

 ## Assembly
 Just snap the retainer onto body, it should hold itself in place without glue.